Third Annual Ski Trip

 We started at Bridger Bowl outside Bozeman MT.
 We enjoy skiing Bridger Bowl and this year there was plenty of snow.
 The town of Bozeman has a number of interesting bars and restaurants

-We next headed for snowy Canada, land of the Australian guest worker.
+Well next to snowy Canada, land of the Australian guest worker

-When we first arrived we drove directly to the Lake Louise ski area.
-We stopped at the info desk and the guy there suggested that we stay in Banff Village, which was about 40 minutes from the ski resort.
+When we arrived we drove directly to the Lake Louise ski area.
+At the info desk the attendant suggested that we stay in Banff Village, which was about 40 minutes from the ski resort.
 Like most ski resorts there is a bus service to get you on the slopes.
 So we stayed in Banff, a very cozy ski town with three world class ski resorts close by.

 We skied Lake Lousie and Sunshine and there was plenty of snow, in fact we ran into whiteout conditions one day.

 Interestingly about 80% of the people we met (hotel clerks, bar tenders, ski resort workers, waiters, filling station attendants. etc.) were guest worker from outside of Canada.
 Most were Australian with a few Brits thrown in.
 Our Australian sailing friends tell us that this is a right of passage for young Aussies.
 They get a two year work visa and leave Australia for worlds new to them.
 We skied on Australia Day and the mountain was full of the Australian flags worn as capes.

 One quick food review.
 We ate at a pizza place one night and ended up sitting at the bar since the wait for a table was 45 minutes.
 When the pizza came the bartender offered us honey and a spice red pepper oil to mix on the plate to use as a condiment (best to dip the pizza into the mix).
 Delicious!
 In fact, we went back again.
 We haven't had pizza at home since we have returned but you can believe we will have the honey and pepper oil ready.
 You should definitely try it.